Program Website: Environmental Studies – Hiram College

 EVST 20100: PERMACULTURE BASICS: 3 Hour(s)

-PERMACULTURE BASICS: BEYOND SUSTAINABILITY~ Permaculture is a set of principles and decision-making strategies for organizing human settlements in ways that work with, rather than against, nature.
-Using the best of traditional, local, and scientific knowledge; careful observation of natural patterns; and techniques that integrate principles of ecology, permaculture provides guidance in designing systems that are intended to be not only sustainable but resilient and regenerative.
-Through a variety of class activities the course will explore applications of permaculture within the contexts of water, soil, food, energy, sociocultural, and other systems.
-Students will acquire the knowledge and skills necessary to apply permaculture principles in their own lives and communities.
+PERMACULTURE BASICS: BEYOND SUSTAINABILITY ~ Permaculture is a set of principles and practices for designing human settlements in ways that work with, rather than against, nature.
+Using the best of traditional, local, and scientific knowledge plus careful observation of natural patterns, permaculture provides guidance in designing systems intended to be not only sustainable but resilient and regenerative.
+Students will acquire the knowledge and skills necessary to apply permaculture in diverse contexts.

 EVST 20500: ENVIRONMENTAL EDUCATION: 4 Hour(s)